Classroom Rules and Procedures: How to Tackle Your First Two Weeks

 - Do backpacks belong on the floor and not on the desk?

-You should be willing to stand by and enforce your rules — whether it’s the first day of school or the last.
+Whatever behaviors are most important to you become your rules.
+You need to be willing to enforce these rules – whether it’s the first day of school or the last.
 Decide on 4-6 rules.
 Everything else that is important (but not as important as rules) will be covered in your classroom norms.

 - Be respectful of yourself and others.